 - Go here to learn more about the SystemsGo program and startup information, including costs and training

 Boeing’s goal is to create cradle to career pathways to strengthen and diversify the pipeline of skilled workers entering today’s dynamic labor market.
 For high schools, that includes graduating more students who are ready to enter STEM related fields.
 That aligns with the SystemsGo curriculum: career-connected learning, 21st Century Skills, career technical education, experiential learning, and mentoring internships, externships, and apprenticeships.

 SystemsGo is the recipient of one of 188 grants provided this year through Boeing’s Our Future: Tomorrow’s Innovators, targeting increased STEM diversity, proficiency and interest among K-12 students.
 This grant is part of more than $50 million in grants to more than 500 nonprofit organizations across 50 countries globally.

 SystemsGo offers a four-year STEM curriculum that features a project-based approach to learning.
 Students move from designing and building small model rockets as well as vehicles that loft a one-pound payload one mile high.
 The next level involves reaching the sound barrier.
 Every spring, teams gather to launch the rockets they designed and built.

-The program has been featured on NBC Nightly News, is endorsed by NASA and certified by The Space Foundation.
+The program has been featured on NBC Nightly News and is certified by The Space Foundation.